josayko/p11_gudlft/presentation.md

 ## Issues

-- Entering an unknown emial crashes the app
+- Entering an unknown email crashes the app
 - Clubs can use more than their points allowed
 - Clubs can book more than 12 places
 - Clubs can book places in past competitions